mayan-edms/Mayan-EDMS/docs/chapters/docker.rst

 folder, add the following to the Docker command line when starting the container::

-    -v /opt/scanned_files:/srv/watch_folder
+    -v /opt/scanned_files:/scanned_files

 The command line would look like this::

-    docker run ... -v /opt/scanned_files:/srv/watch_folder mayanedms/mayanedms:latest
+    docker run ... -v /opt/scanned_files:/scanned_files mayanedms/mayanedms:latest

-Now create a watch folder in Mayan EDMS using the path ``/srv/watch_folder`` and the documents from the host folder ``/opt/scanned_files`` will be automatically available.
+Now create a watch folder in Mayan EDMS using the path ``/scanned_files`` and the documents from the host folder ``/opt/scanned_files`` will be automatically available.
 Use the same procedure to mount host folders to be used as staging folderes.
-In this example ``/srv/watch_folder`` was as the container directory, but any path can be used as long as it is not an already existing path or a path used by any other program.
+In this example ``/scanned_files`` was used as the container directory, but any path can be used as long as:

+- the path not an already existing path
+- the path is not used by any other program
+- the path is a single level path

 Performing backups